NOC-MSM/CoNES/docs/building.rst

     NEMO_COMPONENTS='OCE'          # Which NEMO components to build OCE/ICE/TOP etc
     CPP_KEYS=                      # Any additional compiler keys to include?
     MPI=                           # Which MPI implementation to use MPICH | OMPI
                                    # If empty and using GH actions, both will be built

 In addtion, there are several other input files: ``MY_SRC.tar.gz`` contains any updated source files required to build NEMO; ``setup_nemo`` is the NEMO/XIOS build script, which checks out the source code and builds NEMO/XIOS using the ``arch_files`` compiler directives for the container environment.

-In the ``%post`` section, the base OS is defined along with any mandatory binaries.
+In the ``%post`` section, the base OS is defined along with mandatory binaries.
 Any relevant dependencies not available via ``apt-get`` (MPI, HDF5 and netCDF) are built from source.
 Finally, NEMO and XIOS are compiled using the previously imported setup script from ``%files``.
 The following is truncated for brevity: